-The 14th Men’s Hockey World Cup beginning at the Kalinga Stadium in Bhubaneswar presents hosts India, the best chance to end the 43-year-long trophy drought.
+The 14th Men’s Hockey World Cup beginning at the Kalinga Stadium in Bhubaneswar presents hosts India, with the best chance to end the 43-year-long trophy drought.
 The once mighty Indians who taught the rest of the world how to play hockey has fallen from those lofty standards and the fact that they have not won the World Cup since 1975 is a pointer in the case.

 The Odisha Hockey Men’s World Cup Bhubaneswar 2018 event will feature four pools comprising of four participating teams followed by a knock-out phase.
 The number of teams that compete in the FIH Men’s World Cup has changed at various points in history.
 This year’s edition contains 16 nations.